Yeonmi Park: 2020 George Floyd protest mugging

 During a 2021 interview with Joe Rogan, Park claimed that in August 2020, during the George Floyd protests in Chicago, three African-American women attacked and robbed her and her son.
 Park said that when she tried to call the police after the robbery, a crowd of approximately 20 white bystanders "accused her of being racist".
 She cited the incident as a catalyst for her "speaking out" and becoming "the enemy of the woke."
 In the same interview, Park recounted the event, saying: "There's so much crime in Chicago, they are not going to prosecute somebody who robs.
 And that's when I was thinking, 'This country lost it.'"
 Park's retelling of the events of the robbery differ from a statement by the Chicago Police Department, according to which Park had been robbed by two people, a man and a woman, and that the woman pleaded guilty to a crime and was sentenced to prison.
 Park later acknowledged the prosecution in her book While Time Remains.

 Romance in North Korea

 During an interview with podcaster Tim Pool, Park said that North Koreans do not have words to describe romantic love outside of admiration for the ruling Kim family.
 Professors Andrei Lankov of Kookmin University and Jay Song of the University of Melbourne both denied this.
-Political writer A. B. Abram called Park's claim "totally ludicrous" and noted the large number of love songs popular in North Korea.
+Political writer A. B. Abrams called Park's claim "totally ludicrous" and noted the large number of love songs popular in North Korea.
 Park also said that during her life in North Korea she had never witnessed romantic love in fiction; this was contradicted by her earlier interviews in which she said she had watched romantic movies featuring Cinderella and Snow White and said that watching Titanic caused her to question the North Korean government.